jcamenisch/ENV_BANG/README.md

 A single variable can also be configured with `ENV!.use MY_VAR`, but the `ENV!.config` block will typically contain all the variables for your app.

-Once a variable is specified with `ENV!.use`, you can access it with
+Once a variable is specified with `ENV!.use`, access it with

 ```ruby
 ENV!['MY_VAR']
 ```

-This will function just like accessing the environment variable directly, except that it will require the variable to be specified with `ENV!.use`, and present in the current environment.
+This will function just like accessing `ENV` directly, except that it will require the variable to have been specified, and be present in the current environment.
 If either of these conditions is not met, a KeyError will be raised with an explanation of what needs to be configured.

 ### Adding a default value

-In some cases, you don't need to require each environment to set a variable explicitly.
-You might have a reasonable default value that can be overridden.
-You can specify a default value with the `:default` option:
+For some variables, you’ll want to include a default value in your code, and allow each environment to specify the variable only if the default needs to be overriden.
+You can accomplish this with the `:default` option:

 ```ruby
 ENV!.config do